tanguix/env/app_setup_v3.md

 # PostgreSQL default port
 POSTGRES_PORT=5432

-# Database user we created (tanguix_user)
+# Database user you created (must match Step 4 in database setup)
 POSTGRES_USER=tanguix_user

 # Password you set when creating tanguix_user
-# ⚠️ IMPORTANT: Use the EXACT password you set in Step 4
+# ⚠️ CRITICAL: Use the EXACT password you set in PostgreSQL
 POSTGRES_PASSWORD=your_secure_password_here

-# Database name we created for development
+# Database name you created for development
-# ⚠️ We use tanguix_dev_db specifically for application development
+# We use tanguix_dev_db specifically for application development
 POSTGRES_DB_NAME=tanguix_dev_db

 # ================================